C-o-r-E/msys/README.md

 * client docs

-### TODO - Dev
+### Roadmap - Dev

 * jquery datepicker for certain forms
 * Client
-    * Drive card reading by interrupt
+    * Drive card reading by interrupt (if possible with hardware)
     * Test cases for latency
-    * Design access cache
+    * Measure how "stale" our cache data is
-    * Protocol for transmitting access info
 * Update instance on Morgianna
 * Stripe API integration
 * Logging!!